czi-finance/wrds_sample_code/README.md

 1. Begin by choosing sample period (e.g., from 1970 to 2020); `pends` and `fpedats` denote fiscal period end.
 Extract from `ibes.actu_epsus` the actual EPS data and apply a series of standard filters.
-The resulting data set `_tmp0` only covers U.S. firms that report EPS in dollars.
+The resulting data set `_tmp0` covers U.S. firms that report EPS in dollars.
-In this exercise, we focus on annual EPS instead of quarterly EPS (i.e., `pdicity eq  "ANN"`).
+In this exercise, we focus on annual EPS instead of quarterly one (i.e., `pdicity eq  "ANN"`).
 Observations with missing announcement dates or EPS values are excluded.
 ```sas
 %let yr_beg = 1970;